This site requires a more recent version of Adobe Flash Player to function properly.

 Gold mining is the most important division for Newmont Mining in terms of revenues and profits.
-In 2011, the company had consolidated gold production of 5.9 million ounces (5.2 million million of which were attributable to the company).
+In 2014, the company's consolidated gold production is expected to total 5.1-5.4 million ounces (4.7-5.0 million ounces of which were attributable to the company).
 Gold generally accounts for over 80% of the company's consolidated sales.
 Asia Pacific is the company's most valuable gold mining operation, according to our estimates.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?